richardgaywood/paydata.org/content/setting/hope/runners-community-leaders.md

 ## Soft power and hard power

 Even a fresh-from-chargen, wet-around-the-ears 'runner has a lot of hard power: enough clout to coerce, intimidate, and threaten to get what they want.
-A glance over the statblocks for standard NPCs will show a lot of them wouldn't stand a lot of chance if a PC gets physical/astral/Matrixy with them.
+A glance over the statblocks for standard NPCs will show a lot of them wouldn't stand much chance if a PC gets physical/astral/Matrix-y with them.

-Quickly, as they get established as trustworthy and valuable assets by various fixers and Mr Johnsons, they'll also accumulate soft power: the ability to co-opt others, to convince them their goals are aligned, the sort of clout that makes them trusted mediators and mentors.
+Quickly, as they get established as trustworthy and valuable assets by various fixers and Mr Johnsons, they'll also accumulate soft power: the ability to co-opt others, to convince them their goals are aligned, the sort of social capital that makes them trusted mediators and mentors.

 "The streets" -- by which I mean the densely networked community of people of various shades of legality that our PCs live in -- is as complicated a political landscape as any corpo boardroom.
 Who trusts who, who's betrayed who, who owes who a favour, who needs to buy intel, who has gear to sell: these are the currents that move through this network.
+And the PCs can contribute to this.

+## What can the characters _do_?

+Most shadowrunners live their lives

+## Using this at the table

+xxx

+I have long been a fan of downtime phases, explicit sections of play between missions where characters can pursue their interests.

 ## Shadowrunners in the context of the streets